What I do, and why it's different

-- Finally, after scanning your work again, I give you my conclusive notes, which is where I think about the future and what I feel your next steps should be, whether that's giving you tools to make your next edit easier/smoother, to thinking commercially.
+- Finally, after scanning your work again, I give you my conclusive notes.
+This is where I think about the future and what I feel your next steps should be; whether that's giving you tools to make your next edit easier/smoother, to thinking commercially.

 The part you're probably dreading!
 Finding editors can be so expensive which is why I try to provide as much help as I can.
 For what I provide, my rates are highly competitive.